JulePralle/SDC_Term1_Project3_BehavioralCloning/writeup_template.md

 ### Introduction
+In this project a car should learn how to drive autonomously on a track in a simulator cloning human driving behaviour.
+A convolution neural network should be build and trained to predict the steering angle of the car.
+The data for training will be also created with the simulator build by the Udacity.

 ![result video](./writeup/run1.gif)

-In this project a car should drive autonomously on a track in a simulator build from the Udacity using deep learning.
-A convolution neural network should be build and trained to predict the steering angle of the car.
-The network needs to clon the behavior of the training data which will be created with the simulator before.

 The goals / steps of this project are the following:
 * Use the simulator to collect data of good driving behavior